-In ruling on this matter, I have considered the following attachments:
+In ruling on this matter, I have considered the Motion filed by the Division and the following attachments:

-Attachment 1: OTSC with a certificate of service, dated January 17, 2025.

-Attachment 2: OTSC USPS Priority Mail tracking, indicating delivery on January 21, 2025.

-Attachment 3: Motion for Default and Final Decision, dated February 24, 2025.Attachment 4: Motion for Default USPS Priority Mail tracking, indicating delivery on
+- Attachment 1: OTSC with a certificate of service, dated January 8, 2025. - Attachment 2: OTSC USPS Priority Mail tracking, indicating delivery January 16, 2025. - Attachment 3: Motion for Default and Final Decision, dated February 20, 2025. - Attachment 4: Motion for Default USPS Priority Mail tracking, indicating delivery February 24, 2025.

-February 26, 2025.

-I take administrative notice of all papers filed in this case, as well as chapter 6E and
+I take administrative notice of all papers filed in this case, as well as chapter 6E and Commission regulations.

-Commission regulations.
 See M.G.L. c.
 30A, § 11(5).

-V. Legal Basis for Commission Disciplinary Action

-1. Pursuant to M.G.L. c.
-6E, § 3(a):

-The [C]ommission shall have all powers necessary or convenient to carry out and effectuate its purposes, including, but not limited to, the power to: (1) act as the primary civil enforcement agency for violations of [chapter 6E]; ...
-(4) deny an application or limit, condition, restrict, revoke or suspend a certification, or fine a person certified for any cause that the commission deems reasonable; ...
-(23) restrict, suspend or revoke certifications issued under [chapter 6E]; (24) conduct adjudicatory proceedings in accordance with chapter 30A;

-2. Pursuant to M.G.L. c 6E, § 10(a)(xvi), "[t]he [C]ommission shall . . . revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that . . . the officer is not fit for duty as an officer and the officer is dangerous to the public, as determined by the [C]ommission."

-3. Pursuant to M.G.L. c.
-6E, § 10(b)(i), "[t]he [C]ommission may . . . suspend or revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that the officer . . . has been convicted of any misdemeanor."
+- V. Legal Basis for Commission Disciplinary Action - 1.
+Pursuant to M.G.L. c.
+6E, § 3(a): - The [C]ommission shall have all powers necessary or convenient to carry out and effectuate its purposes, including, but not limited to, the power to: - (1) act as the primary civil enforcement agency for violations of [chapter 6E]; . . . - (4) deny an application or limit, condition, restrict, revoke or suspend a certification, or fine a person certified for any cause that the commission deems reasonable; . . . - (23) restrict, suspend or revoke certifications issued under [chapter 6E]; - (24) conduct adjudicatory proceedings in accordance with chapter 30A; - 2.
+Pursuant to "[t]he [C]ommission shall, after a hearing, revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that . . . the officer - 3.
+Pursuant to M.G.L. c.
+6E, § 1, - 4.
+The Respondent, by admitting to sufficient facts, - the purposes of imposing discipline under chapter 6E. - 5.
+Pursuant to M.G.L. c.
+6E, § 10(a)(x), "[t]he [C]ommission shall, after a hearing, revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that . . . the officer used force in violation of section 14." - 6.
+Pursuant to M.G.L.
+6E, § 14(a)(i), "[a] law enforcement officer shall not use physical force upon another person unless de-escalation tactics have been attempted and failed or are not feasible based on the totality of the circumstances and such force is necessary to . . . effect the lawful arrest or detention of a person"

-4. Pursuant to M.G.L. c.
-6E, § 10(b)(iii), "[t]he [C]ommission may . . . suspend or revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that the officer . . . has a pattern of unprofessional police conduct that [the] [C]ommission believes may escalate."

-5. Pursuant to M.G.L. c.
-6E, § 10(b)(v), "[t]he [C]ommission may . . . suspend or revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that the officer . . . has repeated sustained internal affairs complaints, for the same or different offenses."
-6. Pursuant to M.G.L. c.
-6E, § 10(g), the Commission shall publish any revocation order and findings and shall provide all revocation information to the National Decertification Index ("NDI").

-7. Pursuant to M.G.L. c.
-6E, § 10(h), the Commission may institute a disciplinary hearing after an officer's appointing agency has issued a final disposition on the alleged misconduct.
+- 7. The Respondent's conduct as described in paragraphs 6 and 7 in the "Allegations" section, constitutes the use of force, in violation of M.G.L. c.
+6E, §§ 10(a)(x) and 14(a)(i). - 8.
+Pursuant to M.G.L. c.
+6E, § 10(g), the Commission shall publish any revocation order and findings and shall provide all revocation information to the National Decertification Index ("NDI"). - 9.
+Pursuant to M.G.L. c.
+6E, § 10(h), the Commission may institute a disciplinary hearing after an officer's appointing agency has issued a final disposition regarding the alleged misconduct.